-This is the time of year when many families travel.
-Whether it is over to the next town to visit relatives, or a vacation involving hotels and restaurants, children of all ages should be involved in the planning of, and preparation for the trip.
+Whether it is over to the next town to visit relatives, or a vacation involving hotels and restaurants, children of all ages should be involved in the planning of, and preparation for travel.

 Children can and should read about destinations before they get there.
 Younger children can watch videos.
 This is not only great authentic reading (or pre-reading) practice, it allows children to have expectations and ownership for the trip.
 Not only does this increase reading skills and knowledge, but improves behavior.